lemon123456/sjyuan-cc.github.io/english/51talk-grammar.md

 24. It‘s not the improve of my English skills but the process.(❌)
 It’s not about the improvement of my English skills but the process I had gone through.(✅)

+25. I'm not feel very deep.(❌)
+I don't have a deep feeling for her.(✅)
+My feeling of her is not deep.(✅)

+26. We drank grape wine when we were eating noodles.(❌)
+We drank grape wine while we were eating noodles.(✅)

+26. Even I haven't do anything it's already evening.(❌)
+Even I haven't done anything, it‘s already evening.(✅)

+27. If the children go to college.(❌)
+If the children will go to college.(✅)